 Crime: Staying.
 Singapore is super strict on illegal immigration and that includes overstaying your tourist visa, no matter what the excuse.

 Punishment: fines and possible caning

 don't forget to pay gST tax

 Crime: Souveniers.
 All travelers visiting Singapore, plus locals returning home, are required to declare purchases (valued over $150 - $600) and also pay a 7% Goods and Services tax on goods purchased out of the country.

 Punishment: fines of up to $10,000 and jailtime for up to 3 years

-These offenses and fines are all the absolute worst case scenarios (like death) but often the penalties are less harsh (less than death).
+These offenses and fines are all the absolute worst case scenarios (death) but often the penalties are less harsh (not death).
 Most of the rules are just to underline the respectable ways one should act in society so to not offend others around them.
 Except, of course, for the anti-gay one because that's just cruel.

 But just in case, tread lightly.